murolem/vite-template-vanilla-ts-lib-mode/README.md

 A vanilla typescript vite template using lib mode with support for multiple entries.

-Note: it's in no way a refined and robust setup, but it's enough to get most of my simple projects running.
+Note: it's in no way a refined and robust setup, but it's enough to get most of my projects running.

 # Usage